 - The Minderhoud Fund grants scholarships for prestigious study projects or internships to members of the U.V.S.V./N.V.V.S.U.

-- The ROSANNA Fund has been founded by Rosi Braidotti and Anneke Smelik with the goal of stimulating the academic education of talented women at Utrecht University.
+- The ROSANNA Fund for Women has been founded by Rosi Braidotti and Anneke Smelik with the goal of stimulating the academic education of talented women at Utrecht University.

 - The Yvoor Fund was established in 2013 as a means of promoting student experience abroad by offering travel grants and other scholarships to outstanding, active students who wish to spend a short time abroad during their degree programme.